hectorcorrea/solr-for-newbies/tutorial.md

 ### Prerequisites

 To run Solr on your machine you need to have the Java Development Kit (JDK) installed.
+The version of Solr that we'll use in this tutorial requires a recent version of Java (Java 8 or greater).
 To verify if the JDK is installed run the following command from the Terminal (aka Command Prompt if you are on Windows):

 ```
 $ java --version